-- 28.3 A bidder who is considered for contract award will be required to provide certificates and supporting documents at this stage. - 28.4 In all below UK Public Procurement threshold exercises, Officers need to undertake a risk assessment (CPR14) to determine whether it is necessary and proportionate to assess a supplier's eligibility, financial standing and technical capacity.
-If it is decided that this assessment is appropriate an SQ is not allowed at this level of spend except for Works contracts in excess of the Goods and Services Threshold.
-Instead, suitability questions must be included as part of the tender assessment.
-Further guidance should be sought from the Service Lead - Corporate Support. - 29 Invitation to Tender (ITT) - 29.1 Bidders should ordinarily be allowed not less than four weeks for the return of tenders.
+- 31. Invitation to Tender (ITT) - 31.1 Bidders should ordinarily be allowed not less than four weeks for the return of tenders.
 This can be amended accordingly to reflect the complexity of the procurement or where the period is set by agreement with the bidders.
-Above UK Public Procurement Threshold procurements are subject to statutory timescales.
-Further guidance can be sought from the Service Lead Corporate Support. - 29.2 Where using a Framework Agreement, this may provide for carrying out a minitender exercise.
-In such cases, the rules of the Framework Agreement will govern the process where there is any conflict with these CPRs. - 29.3 The Officer will ensure that tenders are invited, and Contracts are entered into on the Council's terms and conditions.
+Above UK Public Procurement Threshold, procurements are subject to statutory timescales.
+Further guidance can be sought from the Service Lead Corporate Support. - 31.2 Where using a Framework Agreement, this may provide for carrying out a direct award or a further competition.
+In such cases, the rules of the Framework Agreement will govern the process where there is any conflict with these CPRs. - 31.3 The Officer will ensure that tenders are invited, and Contracts are entered into on the Council's terms and conditions.
 These must be included with each purchase order or ITT.
-Where this is not possible, because the Council's terms and conditions are not suitable or a Third-Party Framework Agreement is being used, and other terms and conditions are proposed, those terms and conditions must be approved by the Service Lead - Legal before they can be accepted. - 30 Pre-tender submission clarification - 30.1 Prior to the tender submission deadline either the Council or a tenderer may seek to clarify any aspects of the issued tender documentation.
-Adequate time must be allowed for both the clarification question and the response. - 30.2 Both the clarification question and response must be in writing and recorded in a log.
-A minimum of 6 calendar days must be allowed between the last clarifications question or response issued by the Council and the tender submission date (although note that different timescales apply to procurements that are subject to the PCR2015 and have required the publication of a Contract Notice).
-Except for a very limited set of circumstances both the question (anonymised) and the response should be issued to everyone who has been invited to tender.
+Where this is not possible, because the Council's terms and conditions are not suitable or a Third-Party Framework Agreement is being used, and other terms and conditions are proposed, those terms and conditions must be approved by the Service Lead - Legal before they can be accepted. - 32.
+Pre-tender submission clarification - 32.1 Prior to the tender submission deadline either the Council or a bidder may seek to clarify any aspects of the issued tender documentation.
+Adequate time must be allowed for both the clarification question and the response. - 32.2 Both the clarification question and response must be in writing.
+A reasonable and proportionate amount of time should be allowed between the last clarification question or response issued by the Council and the tender submission date.
+Except for a very limited set of circumstances both the question (anonymised) and the response should be issued to everyone who has been invited to tender. - 33.
+Submission, Receipt, Opening and Recording of Tenders - 33.1 The use of e-procurement is mandatory for above UK Public Procurement thresholds.
+The e-procurement system used will be determined by the Service Lead - Corporate Support.
+This includes further competitions under Third Party Framework Agreements. - 33.2 Electronic signatures on e-tenders are acceptable.

-- 31 Submission, Receipt, Opening and Recoding of Tenders - 31.1 The use of e-procurement is encouraged for all procurements for an efficient and transparent process but is not mandatory for non-UK Public Procurement threshold tenders. - 31.2 Electronic signatures on e-tenders are acceptable. - 31.3 Invitations to tender for procurements that have a value above £100,000 (C1) / £250,000 (C2) or more should be transmitted electronically using an e-procurement system as determined by the Service Lead Corporate Support.
-This includes mini competitions under Third Party Framework Agreements.) - 31.4 Invitations to tender for procurements that have a value in excess of Public procurement thresholds must be transmitted electronically using an e-procurement system as determined by the Service Lead Corporate Support.
-This includes mini competitions under Third Party Framework Agreements.) - 31.5 E-mailed Tender Documents or tender submissions are not acceptable for procurements that have a value above £100,000 (C1) / £250,000 (C2) or more. - 31.6 In the event of a fault or failure with the e-tendering procurement system, paper tenders may be received in accordance with guidelines given by the Service Lead Corporate Support.
-If appropriate, the time and date for receipt of tenders may be extended to allow sufficient time for paper tenders to be received. - 31.7 Officers who have been involved in preparing Tender Documents for procurements that have a value above £100,000 (B1) or £250,00 (B2 and C3) must not be involved in the recording or opening of the Tender Documents. - 31.8 Tender submissions for procurements that have a value above £100,000 (B1) or £250,000 (B2 and C3) shall be opened by two independent officers of the Council as nominated by the Service Lead Legal.
-An immediate record will be made of the Tender submissions received including names, addresses, value and the date, time of opening and reference number (where e-tendering is used).
-The record of the tender opening shall be signed by all persons present. - 32 Hard Copy Tendering - 32.1 Where hard copy tenders are being accepted (below UK Public procurement threshold only and in exceptional circumstances) they must be addressed to The Service Lead Legal and sent in a plain envelope with no identifiable markings, clearly labelled as a Tender and as private and confidential.
+- 33.3 Invitations to tender for procurements that have a value above £100,000 (C1) / £250,000 (C2) should be transmitted electronically using an e-procurement system as determined by the Service Lead Corporate Support.
+This includes further competitions under Third Party Framework Agreements.
+E-mailed Tender Documents or tender submissions are not acceptable for procurements that have a value above £100,000 (C1) / £250,000 (C2). - 33.4 In the event of a fault or failure with the e-tendering procurement system, paper tenders may be received in accordance with guidelines given by the Service Lead Corporate Support.
+If appropriate, the time and date for receipt of tenders may be extended to allow sufficient time for paper tenders to be received. - 33.5 Officers who have been involved in preparing Tender Documents for procurements that have a value above £100,000 (B1) or £250,00 (B2 and C3) must not record or open the Tender Documents. - 33.6 Electronic Tender submissions for procurements that have a value above £100,000 (B1) or £250,000 (B2 and C3) shall be opened by two independent officers of the Council or a trusted third party as nominated by the Service Lead Legal.
+An immediate record will be made of the Tender submissions received including names, value and the date, time of opening and reference number (where e-tendering is used).
+The record of the tender opening shall be signed by all persons present.